metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### quarter

-Takes a datetime and returns an integer (1-4) with the number of the quarter in the year.
+Takes a datetime and returns the number of the quarter in a year (1-4) as an integer.

 Syntax: `quarter([datetime column)`.